andriibidylo/dev-test/README.md

 # Web Development Test: React/NextJS Frontend for WordPress Backend

 ## Objective:
-Develop a simple NextJS application that uses data from the WordPress JSON API as its backend.
+Develop a simple React/NextJS application that uses data from the WordPress JSON API as its backend.
 The application should have a homepage and templates for displaying individual pages and posts.

 ## Instructions